-Links to some hardware and software developed by myself and my colleagues and collaborators for the purpose of individual research and professional development, and released as Supplementary Material to publications, are provided below.
-None of these products are commercial, and requests for access to hardware for further research will be very welcome.HISENKEI ARI-1 Hexapod robot controlled by non-linear analog motor pattern generator
+Links to some hardware and software developed by myself and my colleagues and collaborators for the purpose of academic or individual research and professional development, and released as Supplementary Material to publications, are provided below.
+None of these products are commercial, and requests for access to hardware for further research will be very welcome.Memristor-based chaotic oscillators

 ALAN-2, which is an evolution of ALAN-1, is a 6 degrees-of-freedom robotic arm driven by a stereoscopic vision system, which can perform simple operations with coloured bricks driven directly by bio-signals, namely electrooculogram (EOG), electromyogram (EMG) and electroencephalogram (EEG), recorded via a low-cost, commercially-available wearable device.
 It embodies a tailored hybrid control approach, according to which some operations are controlled proportionally by the user and some are performed automatically.
 It is meant mainly as proof-of-concept for a meal aid system.
 The full source code, some system diagrams and datasets can be downloaded here.
 The corresponding publication can be found here.

 GAGARIN-1 is a general-purpose real-time signal acquisition and processing card, which provides point-to-point fibre optic links to 10 or 20 chaotic circuits via high-speed analog-to-digital (ADC) and digital-to-analog (DAC) converters.
 It is optimized for chaos control and is being used for experiments in this area.
-It features a highly flexible design including a field-programmable gate array (FPGA), a digital signal processor (DSP) of the same type used on the QUASAR-1 board (ADSP-21369; Analog Devices, Inc., Norwood, MA, USA) and four pattern-matching coprocessors of the same type used on the HEBB-1 board (CM1K; CogniMem Inc., Folsom CA, USA).
-Owing to this architecture it enables rapidly reacting to network-wide patterns.
-The schematics and software will be released at a future date.
+It features a highly flexible design including a field-programmable gate array (FPGA), a digital signal processor (DSP) of the same type used on the QUASAR-1 board (ADSP-21369; Analog Devices, Inc., Norwood, MA, USA).
+The board fabrication files are available here.
+The board fabrication files for its sister board LAIKA-1, implementing a simple analog front-end, are available here.

 VAN DER POL-1 is a 34×34 lattice of neon (glow) lamps, each one independently biased to a globally-applied DC voltage, and capacitively coupled to its four neighbours.
 As a function of the applied voltage, transition between a high-rate, high-order phase and a low-rate, low-order phase is observed.
 This transition occurs in proximity of a spinodal point, and simultaneously features metastability, hysteresis, and critical avalanching according to universal exponents identical to those observed for neural activity in-vitro and in-vivo.
 The design files and the full dataset can be downloaded here.
 The corresponding publication can be found here.
 A further study introducing a neuron model inspired by this work can be found here.

 CHARM-1 is a 0.7 um CMOS ASIC that implements a ring network similar to the one in STRANGE-1 below, importantly without recourse to any discrete reactive components.
 The chaotic oscillators are implemented as cross-coupled inverter rings of mismatched length.
 This prototype demonstrates the viability of this approach, which allows realizing very large networks on a single chip.
 This technology will be used to realize a large-scale network having neuromorphic structural connectivity derived, for example, from human brain connectome data.
 The corresponding publication is available here.
 This design also featured in EuroPractice’s 2014 activity report, available here.